 If the documents used to complete Section 2 of the Form I-9 require reverification due to expiration at some point during employment, employers need to do so by completing Section 3 with updated documents before the original document expires and not after.
 Otherwise, I-9 records indicate that the company is employing someone who is no longer authorized to work in the U.S.

-Some employees’ documentation do not require reverification.
+Some employees’ documentation does not require reverification.
 This is the case when employees present permanent work authorization for the Form I-9, such as a U.S. passport or a Permanent Resident Card.
 Even though these documents may have an expiration date, they provide permanent work authorization if they are unexpired at the time of initial I-9 verification.

 6. Improper document retention